okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 # Rate limit dashboard

-The rate limit dashboard is a tool to help you to understand and investigate the rate limit and the current utilization of each endpoint.
+The rate limit dashboard is a tool to help you to understand and investigate the rate limit and the current use of each endpoint.
 The dashboard provides:

-* The ability to track the endpoint's utilization
+* The ability to track the endpoint's use
 * Alerts when you are about to hit or have hit the rate limit
 * The ability for you to investigate the issue when an endpoint has reached the rate limit